Infective endocarditis: Classification

-This classification is now discouraged, because the ascribed associations (in terms of organism and prognosis) were not strong enough to be relied upon clinically.
+This classification is now discouraged because the ascribed associations (in terms of organism and prognosis) were not strong enough to be relied upon clinically.
 The terms short incubation (meaning less than about six weeks) and long incubation (greater than about six weeks) are preferred.

 Culture results

 Infective endocarditis may also be classified as culture-positive or culture-negative.
-By far the most common cause of "culture-negative" endocarditis is prior administration of antibiotics.
+By far the most common cause of "culture-negative" endocarditis is prior administration of antibiotics and can occur in up to 31% of cases.

-Sometimes microorganisms can take a longer period of time to grow in the culture media, for example Cutibacterium spp. and the HACEK bacteria group.
+Sometimes microorganisms can take a longer period to grow in the culture media, for example Cutibacterium spp. and the HACEK bacteria group.
 Some organisms are said to be fastidious because they have demanding growth requirements.
 Some examples include pathogens like Aspergillus species, Brucella species, Coxiella burnetii, Chlamydia species.
 Due to delay in growth and identification in these cases, patients may be erroneously classified as "culture-negative" endocarditis.

 Heart side

 Endocarditis can also be classified by the side of the heart affected: